-- 5. All international applicants, permanent residents, refugees, and asylees (as defined in Section II above) must document their English language proficiency with the requisite score on an approved test or by meeting one of the exceptions approved by the Credits and Admissions Committee.
-The approved English language proficiency tests and the minimum required test scores are developed by the Credits and Admissions Committee (as described in Section III-A-3 above). - H. Admission Deferment. - Newly accepted freshman, transfer, or readmitted degree-seeking undergraduate students (who have not yet reached a point of eligibility to apply for a leave of absence per Section III-I) who wish to defer their start date to a later semester may apply for an admission deferment. - 2.
+- Newly accepted freshman, transfer, or readmitted degree-seeking undergraduate students (who have not yet reached a point of eligibility to apply for a leave of absence per Section III-I) who wish to defer their start date to a later semester may apply for an admission deferment. - 2.
 Applicants for deferment must submit an approved deferment application to the Office of Admissions and pay the established enrollment deposit by the appropriate deadline.
 The application deadline and enrollment deposit shall be established by the Office of Admissions and approved by the Credits and Admissions Committee. - 3.
 Requests to defer an offer of admission will be reviewed by the Office of Admissions on a case-by-case basis, and may be granted for reasons including, but not limited to illness (personal or familial), military service, and humanitarian or religious service.
 Supporting documentation of the reasons for the deferment must be provided with the application for deferment. - 4.
 An admission deferment may be granted for a maximum period of seven consecutive semesters (including summers).
 In granting a deferment, the Office of Admissions will determine the appropriate period, and may impose other appropriate conditions and limitations described in the notice of deferment.
-The admission deferment guarantees admission into the University at or before the conclusion of the deferment period.

-- Granting of deferment for admission to the University does not guarantee deferred admission to a particular major, minor, certificate or other structured course of study.
+The admission deferment guarantees admission into the University at or before the conclusion of the deferment period. - 5.
+Granting of deferment for admission to the University does not guarantee deferred admission to a particular major, minor, certificate or other structured course of study.
 Additional arrangements for deferment may be considered by the department administering such a particular major or course of study.
 (See Section III-K.) - 6.
-Enrollment at an accredited (or recognized non-U.S.) institution during the deferment period. - a.
-If an applicant, who has been granted deferment pursuant to this Section III-H, wishes to enroll for any credit-bearing course at another accredited (or recognized non U.S.) institution during the period of deferment and maintain their deferred status at the University, the applicant must: - i.
-Obtain prior approval by the Office of Admissions before enrolling in such other institution; - ii.
+Enrollment at an accredited (or recognized non-U.S.) institution during the deferment period.

+- a.
+If an applicant, who has been granted deferment pursuant to this Section III-H, wishes to enroll for any credit-bearing course at another accredited (or recognized non U.S.) institution during the period of deferment and maintain their deferred status at the University, the applicant must: - Obtain prior approval by the Office of Admissions before enrolling in such other institution; - ii.
 Remain in good academic standing at all such institutions attended during the deferment period; and - iii.
 At the conclusion of the deferment period, submit to the Office of Admissions official transcripts from all such institutions attended during the deferment period, and such other documentation as the Office may determine necessary to confirm that the applicant has met the above requirement of good academic standing. - b.
 The University will evaluate credits earned at such other institution, to determine whether such credits may be transferable to the University, consistent with Section III-E above. - 7.
 An applicant approved for deferment will be required to attend a mandatory new student orientation session preceding enrollment at the University. - 8.
-The University may revoke admitted status of (a) an applicant who is not granted a deferment and fails to register for courses within the required time period and thereby becomes ineligible to register for subsequent semesters

-(per Section III-B-7), or (b) an applicant who is granted deferment but fails to comply with the conditions and limitations imposed in the notice of deferment.
+The University may revoke admitted status of (a) an applicant who is not granted a deferment and fails to register for courses within the required time period and thereby becomes ineligible to register for subsequent semesters (per Section III-B-7), or (b) an applicant who is granted deferment but fails to comply with the conditions and limitations imposed in the notice of deferment.
 Any such applicant whose admitted status has been revoked and who subsequently wishes to gain admission to the University will be required to apply for admission through the normal procedures provided for under this Policy, including payment of all applicable fees, and satisfaction of all admissions criteria applicable at the time admission is sought.